 What does?
 Well it’s at once simple and complex, both the easiest and hardest thing you can do.
 I won’t pretend to have all of the answers or have it all figured out.

 For now I’ve been working on slowing down.
 Slowing way, way, way, way down.
+Letting go of anything that doesn’t truly matter.
 Finding moments of stillness with myself, to get honest about how I really feel, what’s working in my life and what isn’t.
 What steps I need to take to follow my heart and align more with my truth.

 It’s a journey.
 It can be rugged.
 Terrifying at times.
 But living my truth is what I’m on this planet to do.
 I’m pretty sure I didn’t incarnate in this body to stuff myself in the uncomfortable, ugly ass box that society demands, hate and judge myself for not being good enough at it, and numb myself just to get through it.
 Fuck that.